diyscif/diyscif/scif-thesis.md

 of their complexity and relative novelty they are not the go-to solution for air vent treatment.

-For reflection and wall muflers either achieve high attenuation performance in narrow bands or moderate attenuation in wider bands.
+Reflection and wall muflers either achieve high attenuation performance in narrow bands or moderate attenuation in wider bands.
 Knowing the frequency range of sound to be cancelled is essential in optimizing the mufflers.
 Specialized air vent mufflers for the human voice, called cross-talk sound attenuators, are readily available on the market.
 They achieve relatively high performance values around the frequency spectrum of the human voice and come in a box shape optimized for installation inside drywall.
-An off-the-shelf product from german manufacturer SHAKO KG, the cross-talk sound attenuator box AUDIX® achieves a weighted sound reduction index of R~w~ 38 dB at 508 mm length and 300 mm height.
-Normalised sound level difference, D~n,e~ at the male fundamental frequency 125 Hz is 54 dB. [@schako]
+An off-the-shelf product from german manufacturer SHAKO KG, the cross-talk sound attenuator box AUDIX®, achieves a weighted sound reduction index of R~w~ 38 dB at 508 mm length and 300 mm height.
+Normalised sound reduction D~n,e~ at the male fundamental frequency 125 Hz is 54 dB. [@schako]

-![SCHAKO Cross-talk Sound Attenuator Box AUDIX® Installation Schematic](images/schako.png){height=40%}
+![SCHAKO Cross-talk Sound Attenuator Box AUDIX® - Installation Schematic](images/schako.png){height=40%}

+Note: Floors and Ceilings?

 ### Sound Masking